ronakg/runner/README.md

 cpu, memory and disk IO for the job.
 At the moment, only 1 profile called `default` is supported by the library.

-A new cgroup is created for each resource profile.
-Naming convention for the resource profile is `runner-<profile_name>`.
+A new cgroup is created for each job.
+Naming convention for the cgroup for a job is `runner-<job_id>`.

-Example cgroup `procs` files for `runner-default` profile -
+Example cgroup subsystem setup for a job with id `1234` -
-  - `/sys/fs/cgroup/cpu/runner-default/cgroup.procs`
+  - `/sys/fs/cgroup/cpu/runner-1234/`
-  - `/sys/fs/cgroup/memory/runner-default/cgroup.procs`
+  - `/sys/fs/cgroup/memory/runner-1234/`
-  - `/sys/fs/cgroup/blkio/runner-default/cgroup.procs`
+  - `/sys/fs/cgroup/blkio/runner-1234/`

-TODO: Decide the actual limits for cpu, memory and blkio.

 #### Job Resource Isolation